sourcemain/tab_container/README.md

   /// Not used if [child] is supplied. final Widget Function(Widget, Animation<double>)? transitionBuilder;

+  /// The [SemanticsConfiguration] for the [RenderObject] of [TabContainer] itself, not its children or tabs.
+  /// You can completely control the accessibility behaviour by supplying this and wrapping your child and tabs in their own semantics.
+  ///
+  /// If non-null, this will be used instead of the default implementation. final SemanticsConfiguration? semanticsConfiguration;

   /// Set to true if each [Text] tabs given properties should be used instead of the implicitly animated ones.
   ///
   /// Defaults to false.